kostina-digital/chess-network-project/docs/architecture.md

 ## Constraints

-- Local upload storage is not ideal for distributed production deployments.
+- Local upload storage is not ideal for distributed production deployments; avatars in `/tmp` are non-persistent and should move to durable storage.
 - Search is database-backed and intentionally lightweight.
 - Some presentation rules still live close to pages instead of a fuller design system.